 - Spiritual Care and Education provides interfaith spiritual care for various religions.
 Whatever your faith, this program offers healing, hope, and comfort.
 Our chaplains support you emotionally and spiritually.
 We provide a Chi Cart with tea and aromatherapy and a quiet safe space for self-care.
 Call 212-241-7262 for more information.

 - Paws & Play, in partnership with the Child Life and Creative Arts Therapy Department, provides well-being and resilience opportunities for staff, faculty, and trainees.
 Contact Jaclyn Craig to arrange an opportunity for you and your peers to interact with our trained facility dog Moby.

 - The Mount Sinai Recreation Office offers discounts to many New York City cultural events, such as Broadway and off-Broadway shows, movies, sporting events, amusement parks, restaurants, health clubs and spas, hotels, cell phone services, car rentals, and more.
 Use your Mount Sinai Health System ID to access these benefits.
 Visit the website or call 212-241-6660 for assistance.

-- The Ombuds Office is a confidential, independent resource for medical students, graduate students, and postdoctoral fellows in the Graduate School of Biomedical Sciences; residents and fellows in Graduate Medical Education programs; and faculty at the Mount Sinai Health System.
+- The Ombuds Officeis a confidential, independent resource for medical students, graduate students, postdoctoral fellows, residents, clinical fellows, and faculty at Mount Sinai.
 Led by Deborah Marin, MD, this office helps ensure fair and equitable conflict resolutions in workplace and educational settings.